HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 storeSessionInfo, err := objectstore.GetSessionInfoFromString(execution.GetPipeline().GetStoreSessionInfo())
 ```

-Removing this property from the Artifact will also require Frontend changes, the server will now need to also parse the launcher config, instead of the client code sending this as part of the call to:
+Removing this property from the Artifact will also require Frontend changes, the server will now need to also parse the Launcher config, instead of the client code sending this as part of the call to:

 ```typescript
   // Apis.ts